 Green Wedge Management Plan

-The final Frankston GWMP will provide for short, medium and long term management strategies for land use activities and new development within the Frankston Green Wedge.
-The Issues Paper has helped to elicit a range of submissions and proposals, including the outcomes from a facilitated stakeholder engagement group.
-While many of the proposals are complementary, some advocate for bold changes in land use and development possibilities for key areas of the Green Wedge.
+The draft Frankston GWMP will provide for short, medium and long term management strategies for land use activities and new development within the Frankston Green Wedge.
+The 2017 GWMP Issues Paper has helped to elicit a range of submissions and proposals, including the outcomes from a facilitated stakeholder engagement group.
+While many of the proposals are complementary, some submissions have advocated for bold changes in land use and development possibilities for key areas of the Green Wedge.

 At its 2 July 2018 Ordinary Meeting, Council noted the submissions to the Green Wedge Management Plan Issues Paper and noted the outcomes of the Frankston Green Wedge Engagement Group report.